-2.3 Initial application for a higher education degree programme by 1 May programme they applied for.
+2.3 Initial application for a higher education degree programme by 1 May

 In this case, applicants are entitled to a Study Check with a recommendation for the relevant programme.
 The CSA will communicate this information by email.
 The Study Check is compulsory, unless otherwise indicated in item 2.2 and/or the Overview.